Japan to join US in South China Sea patrols

 Increased US presence

-In recent months, tensions have risen in the South China Sea as the US has increased its presence there.
-In May 2016, the US Navy sent a guided missile destroyer within 12 miles of a disputed island in the South China Sea, prompting China to dispatch fighter jets and warships to "expel" the American ship.
+In recent months, tensions have risen in the South China Sea as the United States has increased its presence there.
+In May 2016, the Navy sent a guided missile destroyer within 12 miles of a disputed island in the South China Sea, prompting China to dispatch fighter jets and warships to "expel" the American ship.

 On Wednesday, Chinese and Russian naval ships began joint exercises in the South China Sea, adding a new twist to the ongoing tensions.